solidatus/monstache/Solidatus-README.md

 # 2024-10-18

 Golang has 4 vulnerability CVE-2024-34156, CVE-2024-34158, CVE-2024-34155 and CVE-2024-24791 which was fixed in 1.23.1 hence manually updated go.mod to use 1.23.1 (latest on main branch was 1.21.11)

+# 2024-12-16

+Golang has 1 vulnerability CVE-2024-45337 which was fixed in golang.org/x/crypto v0.31.0.The versions of golang.org/x/text v0.21.0 and golang.org/x/sys v0.28.0 bumped as related packages for golang.org/x/crypto v0.31.0.